 The most extreme example of lightweighting on this list: a nickel microlattice structure fabricated by HRL, with a density 100 times less than styrofoam.
 Each strut is a hollow nickel tube of approximately 100 nm wall thickness, manufactured through a combination of additive manufacturing and electroless plating.

 Some typical suspects in the cellular world include honeycombs, foams, lattices, and shell-like continuous structures such as gyroids, each having its own pros and cons.
 They can also each be employed in a variety of ways: uniformly as shown below, as an infill of a shelled part, conformally over a surface, or spatially-varying within a complex domain (more on this another time).

 An assortment of the many topologies available for lightweighting, with brief descriptions below.

-- Honeycombs are hard to beat in stiffness-to-weight ratio in their extruded direction, but are much softer in the other two orthogonal directions (by around an order of magnitude).
+- Honeycombs are hard to beat in the stiffness-to-weight ratio in their extruded direction but are much softer in the other two orthogonal directions (by around an order of magnitude).

 - Auxetic honeycombs can be designed to exhibit special properties like a negative Poisson’s ratio (contracts inwards when compressed, instead of barreling outwards).

 - The gyroid and broader family of triply periodic structures inherently have two sides or fluid domains to them, making them natural candidates for heat exchanger applications.
 They can be easily tailored or biased in different directions to alter stiffness or flow properties as needed.